usds/erap-guidance/pages/best-practice-guides/index.md

 ### Partnerships with Broader Eviction Diversion Programs

-Many grantees have found that partnerships with the local court systems and legal services are critical tools in preventing housing insecurity and helping landlords recover from built-up rental arears.
+Many grantees have found that partnerships with the local court systems and legal services are critical tools in preventing housing insecurity and helping landlords recover from built-up rental arrears.
 While the court systems and eviction processes vary across different states and localities, many grantees have found that proactively engaging with local courts, legal aid organizations, and other stakeholders involved in the eviction process can help to reach renters most at risk of housing instability.
 Many programs have developed systems where renters facing eviction in the court system have lower documentation requirements to prove eligibility for ERA funds.

 These programs are often complementary to the broader program and expedite ERA applications where the landlord has started the evictions process.
 Many of these programs seek to avoid eviction at the earliest stage in the process as possible, include support from legal service professionals and eviction mediators, and sometimes use data gathered through the court system to spur targeted outreach to landlords and/or high-need geographic areas.